opea-project/docs/community/CONTRIBUTING.md

 - Navigate to [OPEA GenAIExamples](https://github.com/opea-project/GenAIExamples/tree/main) and check the catalog of examples.
 If you find one that is very similar to what you are looking for, you can contribute your variation of it to that particular example folder.
 If you are bringing a completly new application you will need to create a separate example folder.

 - Before stitching together all the microservices to build your application, let's make sure all the required building blocks are available!.
-You will notice [ChatQnA Flow Chart]() OPEA uses gateways to handle requests and route them to the corresponding megaservices (unless you have an agent that will otherwise handle the gateway function).
-If you are just making small changes to the application, like swaping one DB for another, you can reuse the existng Gateway but if you are contributing a completely new application, you will need to add a Gateway class.
+You will notice in [ChatQnA Flow Chart](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/README.md) OPEA uses gateways to handle requests and route them to the corresponding megaservices (unless you have an agent that will otherwise handle the gateway function).
+If you are just making small changes to the application, like swaping one DB for another, you can reuse the existing Gateway but if you are contributing a completely new application, you will need to add a Gateway class.
 Navigate to [OPEA GenAIComps Gateway](https://github.com/opea-project/GenAIComps/blob/main/comps/cores/mega/gateway.py) and implement how Gateway should handle requests for your application.
-Note that Gateway implementation will move to GenAIExamples in future release.
+Note that Gateway implementation is moving to GenAIExamples in future release.

 - Follow the folder structure in the ChatQA example below: